 Cambodia and the German Democratic Republic maintained diplomatic relations from 1969 to 1975 and from 1979 until the reunification of the two German states.

-Bilateral relations are friendly and Germany actively supports Cambodia’s development and democratisation process.
+Germany actively supports Cambodia’s development and democratisation process.
 The cornerstone of relations is the extensive development cooperation between the two countries.
 In addition, Germany has for many years been funding a mine clearance programme and helping with conservation efforts at the Angkor Wat temple complex, as well as supporting the work of the Khmer Rouge war crimes tribunal.

 A bilateral investment promotion and protection agreement between Germany and Cambodia entered into force on 14 April 2002.
 The agreement is designed, among other things, to protect companies from expropriation without compensation and secure the free transfer of foreign exchange.

-Cambodia is a partner country of German development cooperation in South-East Asia, Germany being one of the principal bilateral donors in terms ofgrants, along with Japan, Australia and the United States.
-German development cooperation is geared to Cambodia’s development strategy and, through measures coordinated with the country’s other development partners, is helping Cambodia to attain its Millennium Development Goals, which are based on the global objectives of the United Nations.
-So far, Germany has made available to Cambodia a total of EUR 303 million in bilateral government development cooperation.
+Cambodia is a partner country of German development cooperation in Southeast Asia.
+Germany is one of the country’s principal bilateral donors in terms ofgrants, along with Japan, Australia and the United States.
+German development cooperation is geared to Cambodia’s development strategy (Rectangular Strategy) and, through measures coordinated with the country’s other development partners, is helping Cambodia to attain its Millennium Development Goals, which are based on the global objectives of the United Nations.
+So far, Germany has made available to Cambodia a total of some 400 million euros in bilateral government development cooperation since 1993.

-For the two-year period 2017-2018, the Federal Ministry for Economic Cooperation and Development (BMZ) has made new commitments worth some EUR 38 million, including EUR 8 million in special funding to repair flood damage.
-Since 1997, Germany has also provided around EUR 1 million annually for humanitarian mine clearance in Cambodia, which is littered with more land mines and unexploded ordnance than almost any other country in the world.
+For the two-year period 2017-2018, the Federal Ministry for Economic Cooperation and Development (BMZ) has made new commitments worth some 37 million euros.
+Since 1997, Germany has also provided around one million euros annually for humanitarian mine clearance in Cambodia, which is still littered with more land mines and unexploded ordnance than almost any other country in the world.

-With funds from the Federal Foreign Office, Cologne University of Applied Sciences’ Restoration and Conservation Institute has for several years been helping preserve the world-famous temples at Angkor Vat, a major internationally acclaimed contribution.
-This German Apsara Conservation Project encompasses the restoration of the Preah Ko temple and the Apsara Reliefs in the Angkor Vat temple as well as an emergency consolidation programme to preserve natural stone reliefs at other temples in Angkor.
+With funds from the Federal Foreign Office, Cologne University of Applied Sciences’ Restoration and Conservation Institute has for several years been helping preserve the world-famous temples at Angkor Wat – a major internationally acclaimed contribution.
+This German Apsara Conservation Project (GACP) encompasses the restoration of the Apsara Reliefs in the Angkor Wat temple complex as well as an emergency consolidation programme to preserve natural stone reliefs at other temples in Angkor.
 Restoration work on the Preah Ko temple has been completed.

-Since 2008, excavations led by the German Archaeological Institute (DAI) have been under way at the Prohear burial site in Prohear, a village in Prey Veng Province, in cooperation with the Cambodian Ministry of Culture and the Memot Centre for Archaeology.
-In 2013, the German-Cambodian Conservation School was opened at the Memot Centre in Phnom Penh as a restoration workshop serving the entire South-East Asian region.
+Since 2008, excavations led by the German Archaeological Institute (DAI) have been under way at the Prohear burial site in Prohear, a village in Prey Veng Province, in cooperation with the Cambodian Ministry of Culture and archaeologists from the Memot Centre for Archaeology in Phnom Penh.
+In 2013, the German-Cambodian Conservation School opened its restoration workshop in Phnom Penh, which serves the entire Southeast Asian region.
 The number of applicants is constantly growing.

-The German Academic Exchange Service (DAAD) promotes academic cooperation through the secondment of long- and short-term German lecturers to Cambodia and by awarding short- and long-term scholarships to Cambodian students.
+The German Academic Exchange Service (DAAD) promotes academic cooperation through the secondment of a long-term German academic teacher to Cambodia and by awarding short- and long-term scholarships to Cambodian students.
 In 2002, a new Media and Communication Studies department was established at the Royal University of Phnom Penh with support from the DAAD and the Konrad-Adenauer-Stiftung.
 In 2015, the DAAD enabled a number of German scholarship holders – from students to university lecturers – to spend time in Cambodia and provided Cambodians with the opportunity to study, teach or pursue research in Germany.
 The Cambodian-German Cultural Association (KDKG) is registered in both Germany and Cambodia.
 It runs the Meta House (established in 2007), the ARTplus Foundation and the Language Learning Centre.
 In mid-2016, it acquired the status of a Goethe-Zentrum.